Southern African Kids Programme

 Southern Africa is a region going through immense change and whilst huge progress has been made over the last 20 years, there is still a long way to go.

 To ensure that every penny you donate goes directly to the programme, the funds we raise are managed by We See Hope, a UK based charity.
-It is with our commitment that they have been able to use the money to introduce a new local pre-school in Zimbabwe.
+We work them for many reason, not least that they guarantee 100% of the fund we raise going to the projects rather than administering the charity.

 How it works

-It couldn’t be simpler – we donate £10 for every booking we make and we also add a matching donation onto all our client invoices, making £20 in total.
-Of course your donation is entirely voluntary and clients who prefer can ignore it.
+It couldn’t be simpler – we donate £5 or £10 for every booking we make and we also add a matching donation onto all our client invoices, making £10 or £20 in total.
+Of course your donation is entirely voluntary and clients who prefer, can ignore it.
 On the other hand, everyone is welcome to increase the donation at the time of booking or anytime thereafter…

 To learn more about We See Hope’s vision, click here